roytang/blog/content/notes/2014/02/cf5vrc9/index.md

 - magicTCG
 ---

-New Arid Mesa - Land\nT, pay 1 life, sacrifice ~: Reveal the top eight cards of your library.
+New Arid Mesa - Land

+T, pay 1 life, sacrifice ~: Reveal the top eight cards of your library.
 Choose a mountain or plains card from among the revealed cards and put it into play.
 Put the rest of the cards on the bottom of your library in any order.

 I don't think 4 works for selective searching like fetches, you probably have to go deeper